Confrontation (Rackham): Confrontation: Age of Ragnarok

+Factions

+The Akkylannie Griffons are a fanatical army of humans that worship Merin, the God of Fire, spreading their truth through fire and sword.
+The Griffon army is characterized by heavily armoured troops, high Discipline, strong ranged weapons, and powerful Faithful.
+The Alchemists of Dirz were founded by a high priest of Merin who was so consumed with attaining perfection that he began dark experiments combining man and science.
+Dirz soldiers tend to have better attack stats with the possibility of boosting their abilities with their Mutagen.
+The Kelt Drunes are a tribe of human barbarians dwell within the heart of a dark forest.
+The Devourers of Vile-Tis are Wolfen who have separated from the rest of their race.
+Devourers have high Movement, Resilience, and Defence with above average Strength making very dangerous and hard to kill.
+There were also Dwarven, Goblin, Undead, Orc and Elven factions.

 Editions of the game

-First edition
+First Edition

 Confrontation can be played with the basic rules alone, but there are several supplements available.
 These describe optional rules and multiply the tactical options allowed.
 All are packed free in the appropriate blisters, just like the basic rules.

 Incantation introduces powerful Wizards to the game.
 In this supplement a new characteristic appears: Mental Strength.
 Mental Strength is the essential element used to call upon the power of Magic.
 Wizards can use that power to change the course of battle: project fire balls, raise the dead and even invoke powerful spirits.
 Every blister that contains a Wizard includes a free Incantation Rules Booklet as well as cards that describe magic items and special spells particular to each.
 A small plate of counters representing 'Mana', the very essence of Magic, is also included.
 'Grimoires,' packs of 15 additional spell cards, are available separately.